-Faculty of Commerce and Administration Offices
+Faculty of Commerce Office

-Te Putahi Atawhai Maori and Pacific Mentoring Programme www.victoria.ac.nz/st_services/tpa/index.aspx
+Te Putahi Atawhai Maori and Pacific Mentoring Programme www.victoria.ac.nz/tpa/

 Reading List for 2011

 There is no set textbook for this course, with the key readings for the course supplied on Blackboard.
 However, students may wish to consult the following, available at the Victoria University Libraries.
 Selected chapters from these books are included in the readings supplied, but each book has a significant amount of additional useful material which is worth consulting, in particular for the case study reports which make up the assessment for this course.